LagoVista/docs/Workflows/Mappings/InputToStateMachine.md

 title: Workflow Mapping - Input to State Machine
 keywords: workflow, mapping, input, statemachine

-status: readyforreview
+status: readyforapproval
 created: 20171009
-updated: 20171009
+updated: 20171011
 createdby: Kevin D. Wolf
-updatedby: Kevin D. Wolf
+updatedby: klworkman
 ---
 [Home](../../Index.md) > [Workflow](../Index.md) > [Mappings](Index.md)

 # Input to State Machine

-An [Input](../Input.md) is a value that comes from a [device message](../../Messaging/Index.md).
-You define your Inputs on a workflow.
+An [Input](../Input.md) is a value that comes from a [Device Message](../../Messaging/Index.md).
+You define your inputs on a workflow.

-You can map an input to a state machine, when an input is mapped to a [state machine](../StateMachines.md), you will need to specifiy an event that will be handled by the state machine.
+You can map an input to a State Machine.
+When an input is mapped to a [State Machine](../StateMachines.md), you will need to specifiy an event that will be handled by the State Machine.

-The [transition handler](../../Scripting/StateTransition.md) for the state machine will receive the value of the input.
+The [Transition Handler](../../Scripting/StateTransition.md) for the State Machine will receive the value of the input.